Cosa: Curia and Comitium

 The original Curia built shows many connections to the Curia Hostilia at Rome.
 It is thought to have been a wooden structure with a stone base that was later made more permanent.
 The Comitium steps, which lead up to the Curia, appear to have been stone from the beginning.
-There are several layers of Curia with the original starting as a small two story building.
+There are several layers of Curia, with the original starting as a small two-story building.
 This consisted of the curia proper and possibly a records office.
-The biggest change is seen around 173 BC in what is considered the coming of the second wave of colonist, which called for a larger Curia.
+The biggest change is seen around 173 BC in what is considered the coming of the second wave of colonists, which called for a larger Curia.
 The Curia was then expanded into a larger building with three halls.
-Scholars speculate that these three halls are at the northern end a tabularium, with offices for aediles and other magistrates on the south side, and the Curia in the middle.
-This occurrence of being tripartite is seen as a common aspect of Roman culture as well as in other areas of archaeology such as the later with the Curia Julia and around the 4th/3rd century BC with the south halls of the Forum at Pompeii.
+Scholars speculate that these three halls are at the northern end of a tabularium, with offices for aediles and other magistrates on the south side, and the Curia in the middle.
+This occurrence of being tripartite is seen as a common aspect of Roman culture as well as in other areas of archaeology, such as the latter with the Curia Julia and around the 4th/3rd century BC with the south halls of the Forum at Pompeii.

 The Comitium, a circular-like mini amphitheater, was most likely stairs to the Curia.
 For Rome, it is seen that the ‘seats’ of the Comitium were also used as the stairs to get to the Curia so we can deduce, from the similarities of Rome and Cosa, that this was most likely the case for Cosa as well.
 The Curia is used for the proper assemblies of the magistrates, while the Comitium was most likely used for public events, assemblies, funerals, and speeches.
-The Comitium seats would most likely have been stood on first to allow for more people to assemble and second because the size and shape (about 33 cm x 40 cm wide) would not have allowed for comfortable seating.
-Approximately 600 people could stand on the Comitium steps with others around the Comitium looking at some type of Rostra where the speaker would be.
+The Comitium seats would most likely have been stood on first to allow for more people to assemble, and second because the size and shape (about 33 cm x 40 cm wide) would not have allowed for comfortable seating.
+Approximately 600 people could stand on the Comitium steps, with others around the Comitium looking at some type of Rostra where the speaker would be.